What do clients typically ask about the customer experience?

 QCI™ stands for Quality of Customer Interaction, and it tracks the lived customer experience with one number.
 QCI™ reflects every aspect of your company that customers interact with, weighted by how important those aspects are to each customer.
 We’ve seen companies start with QCI™ scores as low as 14 and as high as 88 (on a 100-point scale).
 We reward clients who reach a QCI™ Score of at least 85 with a badge showing their stand-out performance.

-What are some of the methods you use for measuring customer perception?
+What are some of the methods you use for measuring the customer experience?

-If I ignore customer perception, is it really going to hurt me?
+If I ignore the customer experience, is it really going to hurt me?

 How will your Customer Service Evaluations benefit me?

 Our Customer Service Evaluations track your gaps, friction points, and missed opportunities – and show you how to improve.
-On average, an Interaction Metrics Customer Service Evaluation pinpoints 19 areas that are either under-performing or that are not demonstrating your brand in the best possible light.
-Moreover, you’ll have statistically valid metrics and reliable facts that you can share with your team and stakeholders.
+On average, our Service Evaluations pinpoint 19 under-performing areas that affect customers’ reactions.
+In addition to knowing how to improve, you’ll have statistically valid metrics and facts that you can share with stakeholders.